Houston ace McCullers left off ALCS roster against Red Sox

-HOUSTON (AP) — Astros ace Lance McCullers Jr. has been left off the team’s roster for the AL Championship Series against Boston, a huge blow to a team looking to advance to the World Series for the second time in three seasons.
+HOUSTON (AP) — Astros ace Lance McCullers Jr. has been left off Houston’s roster for the AL Championship Series against Boston because of a strained muscle in arm, a huge blow to a team looking to advance to the World Series for the second time in three seasons.

 McCullers was great in a Game 1 win against the Chicago White Sox in the Division Series, pitching scoreless ball into the seventh.
-But the right-hander left Game 4 after four innings because of forearm tightness, and general manager James Click said Thursday that he was being evaluated as they made final decisions on their roster.
+But the right-hander left Game 4 after four innings because of what the team called forearm tightness.

-No announcement has been made on the severity of his injury, so there is a possibility he could return if the Astros advance to the World Series.
-He is listed as being part of Houston’s taxi squad for the ALCS.
+“He’s not able to throw the ball right now,” manager Dusty Baker said.

+General manager James Click said Friday that the injury was a flexor pronator muscle strain in his right arm.

 Game 1 is scheduled for Friday night in Houston.